MCDReforged/MCDReforged/docs/source/plugin_dev/basic.rst

 ^^^^^^^^^^^^

-Plugin can register its help message with :meth:`~mcdreforged.plugin.si.plugin_server_interface.PluginServerInterface.register_help_message` to MCDR, so that users can use :ref:`command:!!help command` to view the help messages of all commands
+Plugin can register its help message with :meth:`~mcdreforged.plugin.si.plugin_server_interface.PluginServerInterface.register_help_message` to MCDR, so that users can use :ref:`command/help:!!help command` to view the help messages of all commands

 .. _plugin-translation: